CalPoly-UROV/Firmware_26-27/CONTRIBUTING.md

 ## Edit and build the code

 The [developer guide](https://docs.px4.io/main/en/development/development.html) explains how to set up the development environment on Mac OS, Linux or Windows.

+## Push your changes

+Push changes to your repo and send a [pull request]

+Make sure to include of a description of the work you are pushing.
+The only people who should be approving pull requests are Raymond or Sahaana.

 ### Coding standards